troii/Rudeltippen/README.md

 mailservice.from=Rudelmail <me@example.de>
 ```

 By default Rudeltippen runs with -Xmx=128m -Xmx64m.
-This just be enough for arroung 50 to 100 users.
+This just be enough for 50 to 100 users.
 Change this, if required.

 ```bash
 jvm.memory=-Xmx128m -Xms64m